Stability for linearized gravity on the Kerr spacetime: The metric and core connection coefficients

 \begin{definition} Let $f$ be a spin-weighted scalar on $\Scri^+$ which decays sufficiently rapidly at $i_0$, and define

 For a non-negative integer $\ii$, define $\AntiDeriv^\ii$ by

 with $\AntiDeriv^0$ the identity operator. \end{definition}

 It is now possible to define an expansion at null infinity.
 This depends on a level of regularity $\EkNoArg$, an order of the expansion $\ElNoArg$, an order $\EmNoArg$ up to which the expansion terms vanish, a weight parameter $\EalphaNoArg$, and a positive constant $D^2$.
 In the case that $\EmNoArg=\ElNoArg+1$, then all the terms in the expansion vanish, and the scalar is estimated solely by the remainder term.
+Conditions \eqref{eq:expansion:remainderBound}-\eqref{eq:expansion:expansionTermsDecay} are boundedness and decay conditions, but, under condition \eqref{eq:expansion:integrability}, the expansion terms and their iterated time integrals integrate to zero.

 \begin{definition}[$(\EkNoArg,\ElNoArg,\EmNoArg,\EalphaNoArg,\EDNoArg^2)$ expansion] Let $\EkNoArg,\ElNoArg,\EmNoArg\in\Naturals$ be such that $0\leq \EmNoArg\leq \ElNoArg+1$.
 Let $\EalphaNoArg\in\Reals$.
 Let $\EDNoArg>0$.